-As per clause 11.6.1.3.
 The MG shall send a subsequent TLS closure_notify alert in order to initiate an outgoing TLS session release procedure.
-The outgoing TLS session release procedure is either triggered by the MGC (see clause 8.6.5.4) or autonomously started by the MG itself (see clause 9.6.2).
+The outgoing TLS session release procedure shall be either triggered by the MGC (see clause 8.6.5.4) or autonomously started by the MG itself (see clause 9.6.2).

 11.6.2.4 MGC triggered TLS fatal error alert, sent by the MG to remote TLS endpoint

+When the MGC provides signal mgcea, then the MG shall generate a TLS alert message based on the information as contained in signal parameters al and ad, and sent the TLS alert towards the remote TLS endpoint.

-As per clause 11.6.1.4.
-The MG shall sent a subsequent TLS closure_notify alert in order to initiate an outgoing TLS session release procedure.
-The outgoing TLS session release procedure is either triggered by the MGC (see clause 8.6.5.4) or autonomously started by the MG itself (see clause 9.6.2).
+Furthermore, the MG shall sent a subsequent TLS closure_notify alert in order to initiate an outgoing TLS session release procedure.
+The outgoing TLS session release procedure shall be either triggered by the MGC (see clause 8.6.5.4) or autonomously started by the MG itself (see clause 9.6.2).

 11.6.3 Lower layer issues